tokern/piicatcher/README.md

 ## Supported Technologies

-PiiCatcher supports the following filesystems:
+PIICatcher supports the following filesystems:
 * POSIX
 * AWS S3 (for files that are part of tables in AWS Glue and AWS Athena)
 * Google Cloud Storage _(Coming Soon)_
 * ADLS _(Coming Soon)_

-PiiCatcher supports the following databases:
+PIICatcher supports the following databases:
 1. **Sqlite3** v3.24.0 or greater
 2. **MySQL** 5.6 or greater
 3. **PostgreSQL** 9.4 or greater